Sewage Backup & Biohazard Cleanup in Seattle

 What's included

 A flooded basement is stressful enough without discovering it contains raw sewage.
+Sewage damage cleanup requires a completely different approach than a standard water leak.

 Category 3 Water Warning: This specific situation falls under the IICRC S500 standard as black water.
 That means the water carries pathogens, organic waste, and harmful contaminants that pose immediate health risks.